Construction and Validation of a Geometry-based Mathematical Model for the Hard X-ray Imager

-To show how this model works, it is supposed that the imaging area is far from the center of the sun, while HXI-C points to the center of the sun.
+To show how this model works, here we suppose that the imaging area lies near the edge of the sun, while HXI-C points to the center of the sun.
 Under this condition, the thickness of the grids is the item that affects most.
 To see its effect more clearly, we approximate the DC component of the modulation function when the energy isn't high: ${g_0(\theta)}^2\approx{\left(\frac{s-u\lv\theta\rv}{p}\right)}^2$, here we apply the assumption of $\lambda\ll u$.
-The DC component drops as the incident angle becomes large, and this effect is more pronounced for grids with larger thickness.
+As shown with the yellow curve in Fig.\ref{fig:36modul}, the DC component drops as the incident angle becomes large.
+Since the term $\frac{u}{p}\lv\theta\rv$ appears in the formula, this effect is more pronounced for grids with larger thickness and smaller pitch.